About the Major

 Students who have done exceptionally well in their coursework and on their BA capstone project are considered for honors.
 Candidates must have a GPA of 3.0 or higher overall and 3.25 or higher in the major.

-BA Paper Proposal Form (to be signed and handed in with the BA thesis proposal)
+BA Capstone Proposal Form (to be signed and handed in with the BA capstone project proposal)

-BA Paper Certification Form (to be signed upon completion of thesis)
+BA Capstone Acceptance Form (to be signed upon completion of thesis)